-The Company and its subsidiaries have operating leases for office space and equipment expiring at various dates through 2024.
+The Company and its subsidiaries have operating leases for a data center and equipment expiring at various dates through 2029.
 The Parent leases its corporate headquarters at 85 Broad Street, New York, New York which houses its executive management team and many administrative functions for the firm as well as its research, trading, investment banking, and asset management divisions and an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.

-The majority of the leases are held by the Parent's subsidiary, Viner Finance Inc., which is a 100% owner of the Company.
+The majority of the leases are held by Viner Finance Inc., which is a consolidated subsidiary of the Parent.

-Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheet; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
-Most leases include an option to renew and the exercise of lease renewal options is at our sole discretion.
+Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheet.
+Most leases include an option to renew and the exercise of lease renewal options is at the Company's sole discretion.
 The Company did not include the renewal options as part of the right of use assets and liabilities.

 The depreciable life of assets and leasehold improvements is limited by the expected lease term.
-Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.
+The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.

-As of December 31, 2021, the Company had ROU operating lease assets of \$2.8 million (net of accumulated amortization of \$9.2 million) which are comprised of real estate leases of \$0.4 million (net of accumulated amortization of \$3.7 million) and equipment leases of \$2.4 million (net of accumulated amortization of \$5.5 million).
-As of December 31, 2021, the Company had operating lease liabilities of \$2.8 million which are comprised of real estate lease liabilities of \$0.4 million and equipment lease liabilities of \$2.4 million.
-As of December 31, 2021, the Company had not made any cash payments for amounts included in the measurement of operating lease liabilities or right of use assets obtained in exchange for operating lease obligations.
-The Company had no finance leases or embedded leases as of December 31, 2021.
+As of December 31, 2022, the Company had ROU operating lease assets of \$4.7 million (net of accumulated amortization of \$2.5 million) which are comprised of real estate leases of \$1.8 million (net of accumulated amortization of \$0.1 million) and equipment leases of \$2.9 million (net of accumulated amortization of \$2.4 million).
+As of December 31, 2022, the Company had operating lease liabilities of \$4.8 million which are comprised of real estate lease liabilities of \$1.9 million and equipment lease liabilities of \$2.9 million.
+As of December 31, 2022, the Company had not made any cash payments for amounts included in the measurement of operating lease liabilities or right of use assets obtained in exchange for operating lease obligations.
+The Company had no finance leases as of December 31, 2022.

-As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+As most of the Company's leases do not provide an implicit rate, the Company uses the incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The Company used the incremental borrowing rate on January 1, 2019 for operating leases that commenced prior to that date.
 The Company used the incremental borrowing rate as of the lease commencement date for the operating leases commenced subsequent to January 1, 2019.

-The following table presents the weighted average lease term and weighted average discount rate for our operating leases as of December 31, 2021:
+The following table presents the weighted average lease term and weighted average discount rate for our operating leases as of December 31, 2022:

-As of December 31, 2021
+As of December 31, 2022

-Weighted average remaining lease term (in years) 2.12
+Weighted average remaining lease term (in years) 3.85

-Weighted average discount rate 4.98%
+Weighted average discount rate 6.28%

-The maturities of lease liabilities as of December 31, 2021 are as follows:
+The maturities of lease liabilities as of December 31, 2022 are as follows:

 (Expressed in thousands)

-Dec As of ember 31, 2021
+As of December 31, 2022

-2022 \$ 1,559

-2023 946
+2023 \$ 1,934

-2024 436
+2024 1,445

+2025 754

+2026 377

+2027 387

+2028 and after 567

-Total lease payments \$ 2,941
+Total lease payments \$ 5,464

-Less interest (154)
+Less interest (633)

-Present value of operating lease liabilities \$ 2,787
+Present value of operating lease liabilities \$ 4,831

-As of December 31, 2021, the Company had no additional operating leases that have not yet commenced.
+As of December 31, 2022, the Company had no additional operating leases that have not yet commenced.